 • Project Architect: David M. Saunders

-• Local Architect: ARCC Bali – Charles Dewanto
+• Local Architect: ARCC/ Charles Dewanto: Bali

 • Builder/ General Contractor: PT.
-Adhi Graha Jaya, Bali.
-[Adhi Nugraha]
+Adhi Graha Jaya, Bali./ Adhi Nugraha

-• Mechanical/ Electrical Engineer: Studio KCE, Bali
+• Services Engineer/ MEP: Studio KCE, Denpassar, Bali

-• Structural Engineer: Wayan Artana, Bali
+• Structural Engineer: Ir.
+I Wayan Artana, Bali

 • Photography: S2 design